How to Lead a Remote Team: The Complete Guide

 Weekly Convivial moment Informal connection End-of-week virtual coffee without an agenda

-Monthly Cross-team engagement Create a highlight Inter-team quiz, lunch and learn, professional workshop
+Monthly Cross-team engagement Create a highlight moment Inter-team quiz, lunch and learn, professional workshop

 Occasional Collective challenge Generate energy Wellness challenge, creative contest, event predictions